olonok69/LLM_Notebooks/README.md

 Look to the Playlist bellow to understand which kind of Material we have on the channel and here.

-The best way to find some information it is look for in the channel for a topic and there if something matches what you are looking for watch the video and each of them contains a link to this repository.
-Videos are in English and Spanish, and I referred to the folders of this repository on the description of each video.
+The best way to find some information it is look for in the channel for a topic.
+There, if something matches what you are looking for, watch the video, and each of them contains a link to this repository on the description of the Video.
+Per Video I explain something, and we follow a Notebook or Code in VSCode.
+Python and C#, but mostly Python.
+Videos are in English and Spanish.
+Each Video has the counterpart in the other Language, I think it is easy to differentiate just looking at the Title of the Video
-Videos are classified in Playlists per topics, and each topic is very general, and a video can fall in a couple of topics.
-Playlists are also organized in languages Spanish and English
+Videos are classified in Playlists per topics, and each topic is very general.
+A video can fall in a couple of topics.
+Playlists are also organized in languages Spanish and English.
+Shorts usually refer to a Video where it is described the complete topic.
+You can find the complete topic on the Section Related Video of the Short.

 I upload Videos almost every day and the best way to solve a doubt or an issue it is to comment in the video.
 I try to answer as soon as I can.
 This I am doing a part of my job.

-I will appreciate if you subscribe to the channel https://www.youtube.com/@themachinelearningengineer?sub_confirmation=1 and like the videos and made constructive comments
+I will appreciate if you subscribe to the channel https://www.youtube.com/@themachinelearningengineer?sub_confirmation=1 and like the videos and made constructive comments.
+Non-Constructive or unpolite comments are not answers and you can be banned.

-Also if you are dont find something, let me know in a comment in Youtube and I will point you out to the video and Notebook or Code if I have it or something that may help you.
+Also, if you are don’t find something, let me know in a comment in YouTube and I will point you out to the video and Notebook or Code if I have it or something that may help you.

 ![alt text](image-1.png)